-The ICAL TEFL Blog is an informal collection of articles written by ICAL staff on all aspects of TEFL/TESOL in the widest possible sense.
-It includes news and comment as well as posts about grammar and language.
-We welcome posts by guest bloggers; if you would like the opportunity to post here, please see here.
+The ICAL TEFL Blog is an informal collection of articles written by ICAL TEFL staff on all aspects of TEFL and language in the widest possible sense.
+We also welcome posts by guest bloggers; if you would like the opportunity to post here, please see here.

 Following the revelation there's been a lot of soul searching in the country as to where the blame lies and what can be done about it.

 An editorial blog by our Asian TEFL expert, Judy Kim.